meedan/meedan.com/README.md

 *:warning: Don't edit the files in `./build` :) *

-To work on the HTML and Sass, edit the files in `./source` while `gulp` runs.

-`npm start` will start the middleman compiler for both the stylesheets ([Sass](sass-lang.com/)) and the HTML.
+To work on the HTML and Sass, edit the files in `./source`. `npm start` will start the middleman compiler for both the stylesheets ([Sass](sass-lang.com/)) and the HTML.
 Middleman runs with livereload and should refresh the page automatically when you make changes.

 ## Getting extra logs from middleman

+If you have issues you might want to see extra logging in.
 To run middleman directly without the `npm start` shortcut, to see more logging details: do `bundle exec middleman --verbose`.

 ## Adding a new partner logo

-### Adding a svg logo:

-      - Put your vectors in `images/vector`.
-      - Run *gulp bundle-svg* — bundle all of the svg files into a single file we can inline into the template.
-SVG files are joined by the `bundle-svg` gulp task, combined into one big SVG file.
-We would manually access those with markup like this: `<svg><use xlink:href="#kf" /></svg>` — that will render the file `images/logos/kf.svg`.
-The purpose of combining the files with xlink style is to reduce the number of HTTP requests.
-      - Add the name of the file to the partner json file as described below.

-### Adding a png or jpg logo:
+    - Use an svg file if possible, and optimize it with svgo.

-      - Create two versions, `@1x` (at least 100px) and `@2x` (at least 200px).
-      - Render both sizes (eg with [Sketch.app](https://www.sketchapp.com/ "Sketch - Professional Digital Design for Mac")) then do another pass on optimizing them.
+    - For jpg or png files, create two versions, `@1x` (at least 100px) and `@2x` (at least 200px).
+Render both sizes (eg with [Sketch.app](https://www.sketchapp.com/ "Sketch - Professional Digital Design for Mac")) then do another pass on optimizing them.
 To optimize them you can do the best work with a bitmap program with good optimization settings ([Acorn](https://www.acorns.com/ "Acorns - Home")) or use the gulp task `gulp imagemin`.
 Check to make sure the file size is in the range of the other logos before committing a logo that is too big.
 The smaller size should be about 10k, the larger no more than 30k.
 Probably use a jpg for smallest file size.
 (Tip: If you're using Acorn or Photoshop, during the web export, try setting quality below 15%.)
     - Add the name of the file to the partner json file as described below.

-### Updating the partner logo json
+### Updating the partner logo JSON

 Once you have the new images, update the data files `supporter_logos.json` or `check_partners.json` to include data about the new file, for example: